Third Crusade: Maritime crusades

-There were two main international maritime expeditions that travelled independently of the main armies from northern European waters between the spring and autumn of 1189.
+There were two main passagium generale that travelled independently of the main armies from northern European waters between the spring and autumn of 1189.
 In addition, there were probably numerous unrecorded sailings on a smaller scale.
 Some may have sailed as early as 1188.

 The earlier of the two fleets departed England during Lent.
 It was already a large international fleet, including some 10,000 men and 50–60 ships from England, Denmark, Frisia, Flanders, Holland and the Rhineland.
 After a stop in Lisbon, the fleet sacked Alvor and massacred its Almohad defenders.
 It arrived in Acre on 1 September 1189.

 The later of the two main fleets is the better recorded, since a short eyewitness account of its feats has survived, the De itinere navali.
 It was composed mainly of commoners.
 It departed from Germany in April 1189 with eleven ships, although this was augmented after it arrived in Lisbon in early July by an English fleet that had set out in May.
 It was recruited by King Sancho I of Portugal to assist in an attack on Silves.
 At the ensuing siege of Silves, the fleet had 38 vessels, including two from Brittany and Galicia.
 The city capitulated after 45 days.
 The second fleet arrived at Acre between April and June 1190.
 According to the Narratio de primordiis ordinis theutonici, wood and sail from its cogs was used to construct a field hospital, which ultimately became the Teutonic Order.

 According to the Bayān of Ibn Idhari, a northern fleet fought a naval battle with the Almohad navy near the Strait of Gibraltar in the spring of 1190 and was defeated, with its men being either killed or captured.
 The fleet may have wintered in Portugal.
 This incident is not mentioned in Christian sources.
 In the summer of 1190, a lone English ship separated from its fleet sailed into Silves while the city was besieged by the Almohads.
 Upon the request of Bishop Nicholas—himself a former member of the 1189 expedition—the English crusaders participated in the successful defence.